Austrian business cycle theory

-According to the theory, the business cycle unfolds in the following way: low interest rates tend to stimulate borrowing, which lead to an increase in capital spending funded by newly issued bank credit.
-Proponents hold that a credit-sourced boom results in widespread malinvestment.
+Given the important role of interest rates, an artificial lowering of interest rates affects the market for loanable funds.
+As central banks try to inject liquidity into the economy, interest rates fall below their natural rate, affecting savings and investment and rendering the plans of savers and entrepreneurs inconsistent.
+Austrians argue that a credit-driven boom results in widespread malinvestment, as lower interest rates signal to businesses to borrow and invest to produce for the future, while consumers lower their savings and prefer to consume earlier, thereby reducing future consumption.
 A correction or credit crunch, commonly called a "recession" or "bust", occurs when the credit creation has run its course.
-The money supply then contracts (or its growth slows), causing a curative recession and eventually allowing resources to be reallocated back towards their former uses.
+The money supply then contracts (or its growth slows), causing a curative recession and eventually allowing resources to be reallocated efficiently.